The real reason founders can't focus.

 This isn’t just a founder thing.
 It’s a human thing.

 Harvard linguist George Kingsley Zipf spent years studying human behavior and concluded that we are fundamentally wired to minimize effort.
 He called it the Principle of Least Effort: given a choice between two paths, humans will almost always take the one that requires less energy, less discomfort, less resistance.
 It doesn’t matter if the harder path leads to a better outcome.
-Our default is to avoid it.
+Our default tends to be to avoid it.

 On top of that, personality research has consistently shown that entrepreneurs score high on novelty-seeking, a trait linked to dopamine.
 New ideas, new projects, new directions — these literally trigger reward networks in the brain.
 It feels good to brainstorm.
 It feels good to explore.
 It does not feel good to sit down and finish the last 20% of something you started three months ago.

 Brian Tracy called this “eating the frog” — do the hardest, most important thing first, because everything else is a distraction from it.
 So when a founder spends their Saturday vibe-coding a feature nobody asked for instead of recording the product walkthrough that would actually convert the leads sitting in their pipeline, they’re not being strategic.
 They’re following the path of least resistance.
 The new feature is exciting and low-friction.
 The walkthrough requires them to figure out what to say, get on camera, and deal with the discomfort of being the face of their own product.
 One of those things triggers dopamine.
 The other triggers dread.
-Eat the frog.

 Ryan Holiday wrote an entire book about this called The Obstacle Is the Way, built on a line from Marcus Aurelius: “The impediment to action advances action.
 What stands in the way becomes the way.”
 The Stoics understood something that most startup advice misses — the thing you’re avoiding is usually the thing you most need to do.
 Not because it’s uncertain, but because it’s uncomfortable.

-CEOs are particularly prone to this because they externalize the cost.
+Founders are particularly prone to this because they externalize the cost.

 I’ve been working with one founder for years who has done this multiple times.
 They built a product that was gaining real traction, had paying customers, and had a roadmap that the sales team was selling against.
-Then the CEO pivoted the business in a new direction.
+Then the founder pivoted the business in a new direction.
 The roadmap got deprioritized.
 Customers who signed up under the promise of specific features were left with an orphaned product line.

 That would be bad enough if it happened once.
 It happened again.
 And again.
-Each time, they’d get something working, customers would start to see value, and the CEO would get excited about a different opportunity and pull the company in a new direction.
-They’ve raised a few rounds, they have a team, but the business is a fraction of what it could have been.
+Each time, they’d get something working, customers would start to see value, and the founder would get excited about a different opportunity and pull the company in a new direction.
+They’ve raised a few rounds, they have a team, but I believe the business is a fraction of what it could have been.
 If they’d stayed the course on the first product they set out to build, they’d be in a fundamentally different position today.

 I’m watching another founder do a version of this right now.
 Their business needs them to create content — to be the face of the brand, to produce the kind of educational material that only someone with their domain knowledge can create.
 They know this.
 They agree with it.
 They keep saying they’re going to do it.
 And then they go build a tool that the engineering team was going to build anyway.
 Months of this.
 It’s not that they don’t understand the priority.
 It’s that one task is fun and the other is uncomfortable.